openstack/openstack-ansible/doc/source/install-guide/configure-haproxy.rst

 provide load balancing services in lieu of hardware load balancers.
 The default HAProxy configuration does not provide highly-available load balancing services.
-For production deployments, deploy a hardware load balancer prior to deploying OSAD.
+For production deployments, deploy a hardware load balancer prior to deploying OSA.

 -  In the ``/etc/openstack_deploy/openstack_user_config.yml`` file, add
    the ``haproxy_hosts`` section with one or more infrastructure target